 You can add a new WordPress site to your server by clicking “Websites” and then “Add Website” from your server’s dashboard.

-If you are setting up a new site and would like the platform to install the application for you, click on 'Add Website', select WordPress from the dropdown menu, click on 'Install Application and then 'Create Website.
+If you are setting up a new site and would like the platform to install the application for you, click on 'Add Website' and select WordPress from the dropdown menu. you'll see that 'Install Application' is preselected, so just complete the additional options and then 'Create Website.

 If you are looking to upload an existing WordPress site to the server, again select WordPress from the drop down menu but just make sure that “Install Application” is not selected.